 Since initiating the ICL GHG project at 2008, ICL has initiated several efforts alongside partners and customers to reduce GHG emissions throughout the life cycle.
-In some cases we have even approached our customers with carbon data and presented them with facts and figures on our performance.
-For example, ICL's bromine-based flame retardants offer a low-carbon alternative to phosphorus-based retardants used for fire safety purposes.
-Also, ICL's multi-nutrient fertilizer, Polysulphate has a low carbon footprint fertilizer and can help farmers reach industry or national carbon targets.
-In 2018 ICL conducted a carbon footprint research for Polysulphate (0.06 kg CO2e per kg of product) that found it to have the lowest emission intensity out of a group of leading comparable products.
-ICL has also received several requests for carbon footprint values for our products by our customers (and the frequency of these requests has increased lately, since the COP 21 global climate agreement).
-In all such cases- we are determined to readily provide them with these values.
-In some cases, where these requests are for products that have not been assessed yet (as of today, we have calculated ~60 products carbon footprints, but our organization offers hundreds of different products) these requests help us determine the prioritization of product assessments.
-The required products are given high priority within our decision on which batch of products to assess in any given time.
+In some cases we have even approached our customers with carbon data and presented them with facts and figures

 The customers selected: those who are actively asked for climate related data, or customers for products where ICL is interested to communicate the climate related (and other benefits) related to it's solutions.
 We have selected 1% in size of engagement since the number of customers actively interested in climate change aspects still remains very minor compared to ICL's very wide and diverse customer base.
 However, we believe this % could be expanded in the future and further such requests would arrive.